buildpacks/rfcs/text/0000-dockerfiles.md

 # How it Works
 [how-it-works]: #how-it-works

 Note: kaniko, buildah, BuildKit, or the original Docker daemon may be used to apply Dockerfiles at the platform's discretion.
+The order of operations would be something like the following:
+* analyze
+* detect
+* restore
+* <new lifecycle phase> run hooks' bin/build, output Dockerfiles are written to a volume
+* <new lifecycle phase OR platform> apply Dockerfiles to run image (could run in parallel with below two)
+* <new lifecycle phase OR platform> apply Dockerfiles to build image
+* build
+* export

 ### Dynamically-applied Dockerfiles